Table of contents

 Authenticating

-To connect to Liveblocks we need to setup a simple Vercel API endpoint.
+To connect to a Liveblocks room we need to build a simple API endpoint.
 This will allow us to connect without exposing our secret key.

 Create a new file within /pages/api/